team6749/FRC-Coding-Documentation/readme.md

 There will be a set learning path along with links everywhere.
-Please read these links as they are part of the content of the course. #todo I will emphasise important links and "just for reference" links separately.
+Please read these links as they are part of the content of the course.
+I will ==emphasize== required links and not emphasize "just for reference" links.
 The goal is to get someone with almost no knowledge able to feel comfortable with the concepts of programming a robot at their own pace.
-This guide is NOT exaustive, but attempts to be extensive without too much overlap or jumping.
+This guide is **NOT** exaustive, but attempts to be extensive without too much overlap or jumping.
+This guide also may include errors.